Disclosures

 Below is an overview of recent amendments to CPAB’s Rules and legislation.

-- CPAB now has the ability to publish individual firm inspection reports for firms inspected in a given year.
-The first inspection reports are expected to be published in the first quarter of 2026.
-(An example inspection report can be accessed here.)
+- CPAB now has the ability to publish individual firm inspection reports for each participating audit firm inspected in a given year.

 - CPAB’s Protocol became mandatory as of March 2025.
 Audit firms are required to disclose reporting issuer-specific inspection results to the reporting issuer’s audit committee.